material-motion/material-motion/concepts/runtimes.md

 #### Why is there only one executor for Draggable and Pinchable?

 Many Plans can be executed by a single executor entity.
 For example, the Gesture executor can change the anchor point of the view exactly once.
-With two Gesture executors, each might attempt to change the anchor point resulting in extra processing.
+With two Gesture executors, each might attempt to change the anchor point.
+This would result in wasted processing.

 ### Forwarding events to executors